 The predict function in R produces estimated average values on a log scale for each time point.

-I've rounded these data slightly from the actual output to save space.
 Note that R places an index of 1 through 7 above each predicted value.
 This is a bit confusing, perhaps, because the first value corresponds to time=0 and the last value corresponds to time=6.

 If you take the antilog of these values, you get the estimated average count at each time point.